bowd/bowd.io/src/pages/leonardo-heaps-and-math/index.md

 <leonardo-vizualizer></leonardo-vizualizer>
 Source on [github](https://github.com/bowd/bowd.io/blob/master/src/components/helpers/leonardo.js).

 You might have noticed that for the $n=1$ I actually use $L_1$ instead of $L_0$ this is intentional and actually part of the nifty solution.
 You can already start to see some pretty clear patterns and recursion emerge.

-If you look closely at the numbers you'll see that between any two consecutive $n$ only one of two things happen.
+If you look closely at the numbers you'll see that between any two consecutive $n$ only one of two things happens:

 1. $x_1$ = $x_0 + 1$, aka the first to indices are consecutive and they collapse into the next Leonardo number, because if we have two consecutive indices there $L_{x_0} + L_{x_1} + 1 = L_{x_1+1}$

-2. We add $L_0$ or $L_1$ at the front of the sequence, both can't be there because that's covered by (1).
+2. We add $L_0$ or $L_1$ at the front of the sequence, if both were already there that would fall into (1).

 The first situation isn't intuitively true because, when trying to transition from $n$ to $n+1$, collapsing two consecutive Leonardo numbers might give you another number that's already in the sequence.
 But that's actually the missing piece.
-The way to prove this is by further restricting the properties of the sequence:
+If you look at all the numbers in the box you'll notice that we only ever get consecutive Leonardo numbers in the first two positions of the sequence, check it out.
+Thus we can prove the conjecture by further restricting its conditions:

 $\displaystyle
 \forall n \in ℕ, \exist x_k \textrm{ such that }\newline